 Theoretically, three types of groundwater flow systems, namely local, intermediate and regional, may occur in a large basin, and each flow system has its own characteristics based on aspects of flow path, recharge origin, cycle depth, cycle amount, residence time, discharge position, hydrochemistry and controlling mechanisms (Toth, 1963).
-The cross-sectional groundwater flow modelling results demonstrated the groundwater flow paths in the study area are strictly controlled by distribution of the lithology (Fig.8).
-Groundwater flow lines are shown to be upward convex in shape at the front of the alluvial fan and the middle-stream area due to an increase in relatively poor permeability due to the addition of finer permeable stratigraphic material.
-Based on the distribution of flow lines, three groundwater flow systems including local, intermediate and regional system were identified in the study area (Fig.8).
+The cross-sectional groundwater flow modelling results demonstrated the groundwater flow paths in the study area are strictly controlled by distribution of the lithology (Figure 8).
+Groundwater flow lines are shown to be upward convex in shape at the front of the alluvial fan and the middle-stream area due to an increase in relatively poor permeability due to the addition of finer less permeable stratigraphic material.
+Based on the distribution of flow lines, three groundwater flow systems including local, intermediate and regional system were identified in the study area (Figure 8).

 The local groundwater flow system occurs in the shallow part of the alluvial fan (Zone 2) and overflow zone (Zone 3) with the deepest cycle depth within 250 m of surface.
 This flow system obtains recharge water along the Golmud River flow path and discharges at the overflow zone.
-The water cycle quantity of the local system estimated by modelling accounts for 82.69% of the total quantity of groundwater in the watershed.
+The water cycle quantity of the local system estimated by modelling accounts for approximately 83% of the total quantity of groundwater in the watershed.
 Groundwater chemistry is mainly controlled by water-rock interaction and there appears to be very little evaporation.
-Groundwater has a rapid velocity in this part of the system with the residence time less than 60 a.
-As a result, groundwater here is fresh with the TDS less than 1000 mg/L and water type mainly HCO3·Cl-Ca·Mg·Na.
+Groundwater has a rapid velocity in this part of the system with residence time less than 60 years.
+As a result, groundwater here is fresh with TDS values less than 1000 mg/L and the water type is mainly HCO3·Cl-Ca·Mg·Na.
 This system is the main source of water supply for Golmud city.

 The intermediate flow system occurs below the local system and is recharged by river water seepage near the upper part of the alluvial fan.
 Groundwater flows to lower elevations towards the north and reaches its deepest cycle depth near 600 m at the middle part of the alluvial fan (Zone 2).
 Due to the increase of aquitards, water flow lines are presented as upward convex shapes at the middle-lower part of alluvial fan (Zone 2).
-Groundwater flow is constrained by two continuous aquitards (clay layers) at depths of 60 m and 290 m (Fig.8), respectively, at the front of the alluvial fan and overflow zone.
+Groundwater flow is constrained by two continuous aquitards (clay layers) at depths of 60 m and 290 m (Figure 8), respectively, at the front of the alluvial fan and overflow zone.
 The intermediate flow system discharges between the lower overflow zone (Zone 3) and the middle-lower stream area (Zone 4) as evidenced by springs and surface evaporation.
-The total cycle water quantity of the intermediate system accounts for 14.26% of the total cycle groundwater amount in the watershed.
-Aquifers of this system in the alluvial fan have higher renewal rates due to their increased permeability, compared to those in the lower overflow zone (Zone 3) and the middle-lower stream area (Zone 4) that have relative low renewal rates as the result of fine lithology with groundwater residence times of about 4,000 years.
+The total cycle water quantity of the intermediate system accounts for approximately 14% of the total cycle groundwater amount in the watershed.
+Aquifers of this system in the alluvial fan have higher renewal rates due to their increased permeability, compared to those in the lower overflow zone (Zone 3) and the middle-lower stream area (Zone 4) that have relative low renewal rates as the result of a lithology dominated by finer sediments, with groundwater residence times of about 4,000 years.
 Hydrochemistry is dominantly controlled by water-rock interaction, and also strongly influenced by evaporation within the discharge area.
-Because of the short residence time and a shortage of chemical solutes in the aquifers medium, groundwater in the alluvial fan (Zone 2) generally maintains the recharge water chemical characteristics which are fresh and HCO3·Cl-Ca·Mg·Na type.
-Sufficient solutes in the aquifer medium and intensive evaporation in the fine soil plain results in groundwater gradually evolving to be brackish water and even some saline waters.
+Because of the short residence time and a shortage of chemical solutes in the aquifer material, groundwater in the alluvial fan (Zone 2) generally maintains recharge water chemical characteristics which are fresh and HCO3·Cl-Ca·Mg·Na type.
+Sufficient solutes in the aquifer medium and intensive evaporation in the fine soil plain results in the groundwaters gradually evolving to be brackish water and in some cases saline waters.